davdar/maam/writeup/paper.markdown

 clo-I  : Clo → Val      ␣␣clo-E  : Val → 𝒫(Clo)
 ``````````````````````````````````````````````````

-The laws for the introduction and elmination rules induce a Galois connection
+The laws for the introduction and elimination rules induce a Galois connection
 between `𝒫(ℤ)` and `Val`:
 `````align````````````````````````````````````````
                                     {true}   ⊑ int-if0-E(int-I(i)) if i = 0